neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/connections/unions.md

 }

 enum SortDirection {
-  # Sort by field values in ascending order.
+  """Sort by field values in ascending order."""
   ASC

-  # Sort by field values in descending order.
+  """Sort by field values in descending order."""
   DESC
 }